IoT4Env/AoC/README.md

 - A folder named "Languages" can be found in the root of this project.
 - Inside it there are all programming languages that was used to solve at least one day part.
-- Esch language folder contains a script called solver.{extension} that will open a TUI (Text User Interface) to guide you through the desired day and execute solutions in the chosen language.
+- Esch language folder contains a script called `solver.{extension}` that will open a TUI (Text User Interface) to guide you through the desired day and execute solutions in the chosen language.
 - Enjoy!

 The whole navigate-in-specific-folder procedure is automated by this one script.

 Moreover, a folder named "InputFiles" can be found in each year.

-The only things needed are:
+### Prerequisites

-1. Creating a file called ```input{day}.txt``` with the input file for the day.
+1. A file called ```input{day}.txt``` with the input file for the day must be created manually.

 Remember to replace {day} with the day number.